PIH/openmrs-module-rwandaemr/README.md

 NOTES:

-* In some cases you may run into a weird problem where the moh_billing tables are invalid and need to be dropped, if so this will need investigation
 * In some cases we found that we needed to upgrade module versions or exclude certain modules that are not in Maven.
 See pom.xml for specific modules and versions.

 Using the OpenMRS SDK to create a Rwanda development environment that uses this starter DB